Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Random Forests and Hidden Patterns

-Using the Hidden2D (\ref{Hidden2D}) model we first generate 1000 datapoints, setting $\epsilon$ (the independent Gaussian noise vector) such that the SNR of the data is equal to $6$.
-The marginal distributions of $Y$ against $X_1$ and $X_2$ are shown in the scatterplots in the leftmost column of Figure \ref{hidden2d_high_snr.fig}.
+Using the Hidden2D model \eqref{Hidden2D}, we again generate $n = 1000$ data points while setting $\epsilon$ such that the SNR of the data is equal to $6$.
 Following the setup presented in \S\ref{trim_sfs_simulation.section}, we split the data via a 50-50 train/test split and construct two ensembles of 500 \textbf{full-depth} trees on the train split: a bagging ensemble and a SFS random forest with $mtry = 0.5$.
+In these full-depth tree ensembles, each tree is grown so that each leaf node contains just a single observation.
 We compare the test performances of the two ensembles.
-The bagging ensemble has a test MSE of 0.046 and, interestingly, the SFS random forest has a test MSE of 0.029, a 37\% decrease in test error.
-This observation does not seem to be explained by the arguments in \cite{mentch2020randomization}.
-In this high SNR setting, there is a reduction in effective DoF between random forests and bagging ensembles, so random forests should \emph{increase} test error compared to bagging.
-However, this does not seem to be the case.
-We believe that the decrease in test error between random forests and bagging ensembles can be explained by the biases of the models.
+The bagging ensemble has a test MSE of 0.047 and, interestingly, the SFS random forest has a test MSE of 0.029, a 37\% decrease in test error.

+We find it unlikely that this observation can be fully explained by the variance reduction that SFS random forests achieve over bagging.
+Since random forests reduce effective DoF relative to bagging, we would expect them to \emph{increase} test error when SNR is high, if the advantage of random forests over bagging were solely due to variance reduction.
+Rather, we believe that this observed decrease test error in an high SNR setting can be explained by the biases of the models.
 In this example, the \emph{training} MSE of the SFS random forest is reduced to 0.005 from 0.007 for bagging, a 28.6\% decrease, which suggests a reduction in bias.

 To understand how random forests can reduce bias in this example, we visualize the distribution of errors for each point in the training set and test set.
 In the center column of Figure \ref{hidden2d_high_snr.fig}, we show scatter plots of the test data points with $X_1$ on the horizontal axes and $X_2$ on the vertical axes.
 The color gradient shows the squared test error for each data point, darker colors indicate higher errors.
 The top plot shows the error distribution of the bagging ensemble and the bottom plot shows the error distribution of the SFS random forest and the color gradient is normalized across all plots.
 The right column in Figure \ref{hidden2d_high_snr.fig} shows these same plots but for the training data and training error.